How the Wollaston Station Closure Affects Your Trip

 The 217 runs between Quincy Center, North Quincy, and Ashmont stations.

-The Winthrop Ferry makes stops in Boston, Quincy, and Winthrop.
+The Winthrop Ferry makes stops in Boston, Quincy, and Winthrop during the summer.

 What's happening at Wollaston Station?